whitehaven/personalstatementbk/experience items.md

 I serve as attending physician in the inpatient and clinic settings while working on my projects in the background.
 Additionally, I teach education sessions during rounds and one noon conference sessions per month.

-My research project is detailed below.
+My ongoing research project is detailed below.

 - [ ] TODO: add research project entry